The West Coast

 Strand van Teluk Nipah

-Fort Dindings (Kota Belanda)
+Fort Dingdingh (Kota Belanda)

 At the end of Pangkor Village, there's a road that leads towards the Dutch Fort - walking distance, some 3kms or so.
 If you're unsure, just ask the locals for directions.
 The Dutch Fort was built in 1670 as a strong point and a tin store.